 If you are prepared for a rigorous education, support from world-renowned faculty and are willing to push yourself to achieve your personal best, you should visit the USJ campus and see if we feel right for you.
 We graduate only exceptional nurses who are highly sought after by area health care institutions.

 What do I need to do to apply?

 Apply online by contacting the admission nursing specialist.
 The University has rolling admission so you may submit your application at any time.
 You will need:

 - A current transcript from high school or any other colleges you have attended

-- Your SAT scores
+- Your SAT scores are optional

 - Letters of reference (not required, but are a benefit)